torproject/tor/doc/HACKING/design/00-overview.md

 depending on its configuration.

-Tor has a few major dependencies, including Libevent (used to tell which sockets are readable and writable), OpenSSL (used for many encryption functions, and to implement the TLS protocol), and zlib (used to compress and uncompress directory information).
+Tor has a few major dependencies, including Libevent (used to tell which sockets are readable and writable), OpenSSL or NSS (used for many encryption functions, and to implement the TLS protocol), and zlib (used to compress and uncompress directory information).

 Most of Tor's work today is done in a single event-driven main thread.
 Tor also spawns one or more worker threads to handle CPU-intensive tasks.
-(Right now, this only includes circuit encryption.)
+(Right now, this only includes circuit encryption and the more expensive compression algorithms.)

 On startup, Tor initializes its libraries, reads and responds to its configuration files, and launches a main event loop.
 At first, the only events that Tor listens for are a few signals (like TERM and HUP), and one or more listener sockets (for different kinds of incoming connections).
-Tor also configures a timer function to run once per second to handle periodic events.
+Tor also configures several timers to handle periodic events.
 As Tor runs over time, other events will open, and new events will be scheduled.

-The codebase is divided into a few main subdirectories:
+The codebase is divided into a few top-level subdirectories, each of which contains several sub-modules.

-   src/common -- utility functions, not necessarily tor-specific.

-   src/or -- implements the Tor protocols.

-   src/test -- unit and regression tests

    src/ext -- Code maintained elsewhere that we include in the Tor source distribution.

+   src/lib -- Lower-level utility code, not necessarily tor-specific.

-   src/trunnel -- automatically generated code (from the Trunnel)
+   src/trunnel -- Automatically generated code (from the Trunnel)
    tool: used to parse and encode binary formats.

+   src/core -- Networking code that is implements the central parts of the Tor protocol and main loop.

+   src/feature -- Aspects of Tor (like directory management, running a relay, running a directory authorities, managing a list of nodes, running and using onion services) that are built on top of the mainloop code.

+   src/app -- Highest-level functionality; responsible for setting up and configuring the Tor project, making sure all the lower-level modules start up when required, and so on.

+   src/tools -- Binaries other than Tor that we produce.
+Currently this is tor-resolve, tor-gencert, and the tor_runner.o helper module.

+   src/test -- unit tests, regression tests, and a few integration tests.

+In theory, the above parts of the codebase are sorted from highest-level to lowest-level, where high-level code is only allowed to invoke lower-level code, and lower-level code never includes or depends on code of a higher level.
+In practice, this refactoring is incomplete: The modules in src/lib are well-factored, but there are many "upward dependencies" in src/core and src/feature.
+We aim to eliminate those over time.

 ### Some key high-level abstractions ###